Nesdood007/kde-plasma-ringtones/README.md

 You can either download the tracks and play them back, <st>or you can hear the tracks on [Soundcloud](https://soundcloud.com/nesdood007).</st> I'm uploading this as soon as I can.
 In the meantime please make use of the first option.

+Another convenient way to listen to the uploaded files is to use the [Web Audio Player](https://mboleary.github.io/?s=/Nesdood007/kde-plasma-ringtones/test/example.json)

 ## License

 The sounds included in this repo are licensed as [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).